mgleeming/synthedia/README.md

                             Prefix for output files.
       --config CONFIG       Path to *.yaml config file.
       --silent              Do not print logging output to terminal

+    Filtering:
+      --mq_pep_threshold MQ_PEP_THRESHOLD
+                            For MaxQuant input data, use only peptides with a Posterior Error Probability (PEP) less than this value --filterTerm FILTERTERM
+                            Terms used to filter input maxquant lists to remove unwanted targets.
+For example contaminant protein can be removed by specifying "--filterTerm CON_".
+Multiple filters can be applied.
+For example "--filterTerm CON_ --filterTerm REV_".
+Filters are used only for MaxQuant input types (no effect for Prosit) and are applied to the "Proteins" column of the evidence.txt table.

     Processing:
       --num_processors NUM_PROCESSORS